Zabadam/surface/example/README.md

     - This "aggravates" the simplicity of [Surface] to develop, but would provide a better end-user result: more accurate and performant animations that are just as easy to use.
 (Almost effortless? 😉)

 - Differed radius on [innerSurface] when using [SurfaceCorners.ROUND] vs [borderContainer]
-    - Smaller inner radius gives a better aesthetic for nested rounded rectangles
+    - Differed inner radius gives a better aesthetic for nested rounded rectangles